Okinawa Christian School International

-Okinawa Christian School International (OCSI) is a school located in Yomitan, Okinawa, Japan.
+Okinawa Christian School International (OCSI) is a school located in Yomitan, Okinawa, Japan (not to be confused with the Okinawa Christian University).

 History

 OCSI was established in 1957 to provide an English-language K-12 education for the children of American missionaries.
 During the first year, Esther Austin taught a class of 11 children in an unused building at the Far East Broadcasting Network's facility in Chatan.
 The purpose of the school was broadened to include children of non-Christian and non-church-affiliated families in the first few years.
 The school eventually moved into a more permanent facility on present-day Camp Lester (then called Camp Kuwae) consisting of two Quonset huts.
 OCSI purchased land on "Hacksaw Ridge" in Urasoe City, a site of fierce fighting during the Battle of Okinawa in World War II.
 By 1965 students moved into a new, larger school facility.
-Shortly after this expansion OCSI celebrated its first commencement when the graduating class of 1969 received their high school diplomas.
+Shortly after this expansion, OCSI celebrated its first commencement when the graduating class of 1969 received their high school diplomas.
 By 1986, OCSI was looking to expand again, and by 1996 a new campus overlooking the East China Sea in Yomitan Village was purchased.
 OCSI began classes in the new facility in the 1996–1997 school year.

-OCSI, with over 400 PK-12 students, has been accredited by the Western Association of Schools and Colleges (WASC) since 1981, and by the Association of Christian Schools International (ACSI) since 1992.
+OCSI, with over 500 PK-12 students, has been accredited by the Western Association of Schools and Colleges (WASC) since 1981, and by the Association of Christian Schools International (ACSI) since 1992.